Around town | Siloam Springs Herald-Leader

-Siloam Springs city offices will be closed Dec.
-25-26 and Jan.
-1 and Jan.
-15. The closures include all city administration offices and the public library.
+Offices at the city of Siloam Springs will be closed Dec.
+25 and 26 and Jan.
+1 and 15.
+The closure includes all city administration offices and the Siloam Springs Public Library.

-The transfer station also will be closed Dec.
-25-26.
+Additionally the transfer station will also be closed on Dec.
+25 and 26.
 Residential sanitation routes will experience a one-day delay the week of Christmas, resulting in trash collection being postponed by one day from its usual schedule.

-The transfer station will also be closed on Jan.
-1. Residential sanitation routes will experience a one-day delay that week which will result in trash collection being postponed by one day from its usual schedule.
+The Transfer Station will be closed on Jan.
+1. Residential sanitation routes will experience a one-day delay that week, resulting in trash collection being postponed by one day from its usual schedule.

-Due to holiday closures, the City Board regular meetings have been rescheduled for Jan.
+Note that due to holiday closures, the City Board regular meetings have been rescheduled for Jan.
 9 and Jan.
-23. The Planning Commission will convene at 4:30 p.m. on Jan.
+23. The Planning Commission will convene at 4:30 p.m.
+Jan.
 9, followed by the regular board meeting at 6:30 p.m.
+February 2024 meetings will return as normal.

-The Jay (Okla.)
-Police Department will host the program on Dec.
+The Jay Police Department will host the program on Dec.
 21 in Grove, Okla.
-It is designed to help less fortunate children in Delaware County, Okla.
-The department asks local and county residents and businesses for help.
+The program is designed to help the less fortunate children of Delaware County.
+The Jay Police Department is asking local, and county residents and businesses for their help in making this a very successful way of giving back.

-Donations need to be in by Dec.
-17. Donations can be made at the Jay Police Department at 102 N. Fifth Street or at Grand Savings Bank to an account set up for "Shop With A Cop."
-The goal is to raise $150 per child.
+Donations will need to be in by Dec.
+17. Donations can be made at the City of Jay Police Department located at 102 N. 5th St. Jay, Okla., 74346 or at Grand Savings Bank to an account set up for "Shop With A Cop."
+The police department's goal is to raise $150 per child.
 Donors may sponsor a family in need or give to the program.

 A Widow's Heart